f4b6a3/uuid-creator/README.md

 ```

 > **NOTE:**
-> It uses by default a **non-cryptographic** PRNG.
-So it doesn't block when generating random-based UUIDs.
-However, it is not recommended when the security provided by “cryptographic quality” generators is considered necessary.
-In this case, you can pass a `SecureRandom` instance as a parameter to any method that expects it.
+> `GUID` API uses `ThreadLocalRandom` by default, which is a **non-cryptographic** PRNG, so it doesn't block when generating UUIDs.
+If your project needs a “cryptographic quality” random generator, you can pass a `SecureRandom` object to the methods that expect a `Random` parameter.

 Other identifier generators